JonasEmrich/vg-beat-detectors/vignette/vg_ecg_detectors.md

 # Quick Start

-In the following, the basic usage of the ‘FastNVG’ and ‘FastWHVG’ detectors \[[1](#References)\] is illustrated, which utilize the natural visibility graph and a weighted horizontal visibility graph, respectively.
+In the following, the basic usage of the ‘FastNVG’ and ‘FastWHVG’ detectors \[1\] is illustrated, which utilize the natural visibility graph (NVG) and weighted horizontal visibility graph (WHVG), respectively.

-The ‘vg-ecg-detetcors’ package provides ‘FastNVG’ and ‘FastWHVG’ detector classes that are initialized with the *sampling frequency* ‘fs’ of the given ECG signal.
+The package provides for both detectors an identically named class that is initialized with the *sampling frequency* ‘fs’ of the given ECG signal.
 R-peaks can then be determined by calling the detectors `find_peaks(ecg)` method and passing the ECG signal.

+This is exemplified in the following by means of the pseudo variables `fs`and `ecg`:

 -   FastNVG